 ADLC Meaning: A New Paradigm for Software Creation

-The ADLC meaning is straightforward in definition, but quite a bit more complex in its implication.
-In a breath, it's a development methodology in which AI agents autonomously handle significant portions of the software creation process—from requirements analysis and architecture through implementation, testing, and deployment—with human engineers operating as orchestrators, reviewers, and decision-makers rather than old school line-by-line coders.
+The ADLC meaning is straightforward in definition, but quite a bit more complex in its implication, running the gamut from requirements analysis and architecture through implementation, testing, and deployment, with human engineers operating as orchestrators, reviewers, and decision-makers rather than old school line-by-line coders.

 Where the traditional SDLC assumed that human devs were the primary unit of production, the Agentic Software Development Lifecycle assumes that AI agents are (quite a different way of thinking about things).
 This isn't a subtle shift in tooling, that's the not best way to imagine it from a business, tech, or developer perspective.
 What it is is a categorical change in how software gets built.